stolostron/search-collector/readme.md

 3. Run the program with `make run` or `go run main.go`

 ### Running on a cluster
-- Pull image from quay.io and deploy to your cluster.
+- Pull image from Quay.io and deploy to your cluster.
-- To test code changes, create a PR in this repo, the build process will push the PR image to quiay.io.
+- To test code changes, create a PR in this repo, the build process pushes the PR image to Quiay.io.
 From there you can pull it into your cluster.

 ### Environment Variables